 The Museum offers a rich variety of educational programs that delve more deeply into topics related to the exhibition.
 Click HERE to visit the calendar and learn more.

-These exhibition programs are made possible through generous support from Clara and John O’Shea and donors to the Carlos Museum's successful 2021 Giving Tuesday initiative.
+These exhibition programs are made possible through generous support from Clara and John O’Shea, Linda and Ira Rampill, and donors to the Carlos Museum's successful 2021 Giving Tuesday initiative.

 To read the press release announcing the opening of the exhibition, click HERE.